dhruvsharma11/dhruvsharma11/README.md

 Hi 👋 My name is Dhruv Sharma
 =============================

-Management Engineer at the University of Waterloo
+Engineer at the University of Waterloo
 -------------------------------------------------

 I've been coding for 4 years, I love full-stack development and like to code to make my day to day tasks easier and optimized.
 I love challenging myself by learning new software tools in the rapid developing tech industry.